aliakseis/FFmpegPlayer/README.md

 ### Bonus tip

 Playing YouTube videos in browsers may result in poor performance on slow hardware.
 Assign a keyboard shortcut to the FFmpeg player by editing its shortcut.
 Hover your mouse over the YouTube link in Firefox and bring up the shortcut.
 A player pop-up window will appear, starting the video playback.
 The same can be achieved in Chrome with some tweaking.
+[Start Chrome with this flag: --force-renderer-accessibility](https://www.chromium.org/developers/design-documents/accessibility/) and / or [set up IAccessible2 COM proxy stub DLL](https://github.com/aliakseis/IAccessible2Proxy).

 ![redline](https://user-images.githubusercontent.com/11851670/184552270-73cb8ba4-31f7-47f2-9f50-2b4ceae601e7.gif)